-The Board of Directors of M&T Bank Corporation is not aware of any matters not referred to in the enclosed proxy that will be presented for action at the 2010 Annual Meeting of Stockholders.
-If any other matters properly come before the meeting, it is the intention of the persons named in the enclosed proxy to vote the shares represented thereby in accordance with their best judgment.
+The Board of Directors of M&T Bank Corporation is not aware of any matters not referred to in the enclosed proxy that will be presented for action at the 2011 Annual Meeting of Shareholders.
+If any other matters properly come before the meeting, it is the intention of the persons named in the enclosed Proxy Statement to vote the shares represented thereby in accordance with their best judgment.

-March 5, 2010
+March 7, 2011

-PROXY

-ANNUAL MEETING OF STOCKHOLDERS April 20, 2010 11:00 a.m.
-(EDT)
+PROXY M&T BANK CORPORATION ANNUAL MEETING OF SHAREHOLDERS April 19, 2011 11:00 a.m.
+(EDT) S SOLICITED ON BEHALE OF THE POARD (